After Death Communication can be viewed from a few perspectives such as;

 - I believe and I don’t need proof

 “An After-Death Communication (ADC) is a spiritual experience, which occurs when you are contacted directly and spontaneously by a deceased family member or friend, without the use of psychics, mediums, rituals, or devices of any kind.
-It’s estimated that 50-100 million Americans – 20-40% of the population of the United States – have had one or more ADC experiences.
+It’s estimated that 60-120 million Americans – 20-40% of the population of the United States – have had one or more ADC experiences.
 Therefore, ADCs provide convincing new evidence for life after death.”
+By clicking the link in this paragraph, you will find more information.

 What is the definition of “contacted”?
-Perhaps, this is can be viewed as;
+For some people this is can be viewed as;

 - Seeing a spirit